The

 Teacher, what shall I do to inherit eternal life?"
 So Jesus said

-good.
+being good.
 But to call Jesus good is to call him God.
-For only God is
+For only

-every way, just as we are— yet was
+tempted in every way, just as we are—

-even one; there is no one who understands, no one who seeks God.
+is no one who understands, no one who seeks God.
+All have turned

-All have turned away, they have together become worthless; there
+away, they have together become worthless; there is no one

-Egyptian in cold blood and later in the desert he sinned so severely
+blood and later in the desert he sinned so severely that God

-that God didn't allow him into the promise land.
-King David
+didn't allow him into the promise land.
+King David committed

 characterized his pre-Christian life as being the chief of all